 Co-operators makes it easier for consumers to compare their rates with those of other providers.
 Its online quoting tool is among the simplest and gives a price estimate in a jiffy.
 All you have to do is select the coverage amount, date of birth, gender, and smoking status.

 Wide range of life insurance products

-Whether you are looking for a term life plan, whole life or universal life policy, Co-operators has got your back.
+Whether you are looking for a term life plan, whole life insurance or universal life insurance policy, Co-operators has got your back.

 Comprehensive critical illness insurance

 Co-operators offers two robust critical illness plans, both of which include some unique benefits, like access to a global network of over 50,000 doctors.